MarkIzraylev/2DGravitySimulator/README.md

 To delete all objects in the simulation, click "delete all objects" ("удалить все объекты").

 ### Video recording
 To start videotaping the simulation, click "start video recording" ("начать запись видео").
 Press the button again to finish recording.
 Watch the video.
-Then click three dots button on the video player and select "download the video".
+Then click three dots button on the video player and select "download" ("скачать").

 ## How it works
 - There are a number of bodies on the playing field that have mass, velocity vectors and coordinates.
 The task of the simulator is to find the coordinates of bodies and their velocities at subsequent points in time.

 - These calculations are made on the basis of Newton's law of universal gravitation.
     1. Each new frame, the program finds the force of attraction (F) of each body to all other bodies on the playing field.
     2. Since F = ma (where F is force, m is mass, a is acceleration), then a = F/m.
 That is, to find the acceleration of a body at a particular time, you need to divide the force (in this case, the force of attraction) acting on the body by its mass.
-    3. It is known that acceleration shows the rapidity of speed change.
+    3. It is known that acceleration shows the rate of speed change.
 Therefore, the velocity vectors of bodies change to the acceleration vector at a specific time.
 Hence, the change in the velocity vector = the vector of gravity / body mass.

 - That is,